dgnnj/terraform-eks/README.md

-# Infrastructure as Code: EKS Cluster Setup on AWS with Terraform and Helm
+# Automated EKS Cluster Deployment on AWS using Terraform and Helm

 This repository contains a Terraform module to create and manage an **Elastic Kubernetes Service (EKS)** cluster on AWS, with **Helm** integration for automated application deployment.
 The module automates the setup of resources such as VPC, subnets, security groups, worker nodes, and the installation of the **AWS Load Balancer Controller** via Helm.